Complications following surgery

 Nerve injury

-Nerves are small soft electrical “wires” that transport information to and from the brain from the periphery.
+Nerves are small soft electrical “wires” that transport information to and from the brain to the periphery.

 Most nerves are mixed and have motor (movement) and sensory (sensation) roles.

-The motor component sends information to a muscle to tell it to contract, while the sensory component carries information back from the skin about a variety of sensations including touch and pain.
+The motor component sends information to a muscle to tell it to contract, while the sensory component carries information back from the skin about a variety of sensations including touch, temperature and pain.

 Nerves may be injured as part of an injury but in very rare occasions can be injured during surgery.
-I take particular care to identify all important nerves during your surgery and retract them out of harms way.
+Mike takes particular care to identify all important nerves during your surgery and retract them out of harms way.
 Despite this very rarely they can still be injured.

 If a nerve is injured, then the function may be affected.
-Some nerves are bruised (neuropraxia) and recovery may occur over a few months.
-Some nerves are permantly injured and therefore recovery is not possible leaving areas of numbness and weakness to a muscle or group of muscles.
+Some nerves are bruised and recovery may occur over a few months.
+Some nerves are permanently injured and therefore recovery is not possible leaving areas of numbness and weakness to a muscle or group of muscles.

 Neuroma